MayCXC/maycxc.github.io/_posts/2019-2-24-race-to-the-bottom.md

 operation, we have transformed an ordered traversal of moves in memory space into an ordered traversal of threads in runtime.
-Considering this solution does not require a queue or extra data structure like a BFS, and seems to minimize *something* dependent on the length of its path, it may very well be useful in its own right.
+Considering this solution does not require a queue or extra data structure like a BFS, and seems to minimize *something* dependent on the length of its path, it may as well be useful in its own right.